FFmpeg

 If you haven't already, begin by following the Getting Started tutorial to create a Dolby.io application and start your first broadcast.

 In order to broadcast with RTMP, you will need to have your RTMP publish path and RTMP publish stream name available.
+See the RTMP Broadcast Guide for details on how to retrieve these values.

-How-to publish an H.264 RTMP video stream
+How-to Publish an H.264 RTMP Video Stream

 ffmpeg -re -stream_loop -1 -i $VIDEO_FILE_PATH \